zagganoth/seng350f19-project-3-4/README.md

 ``tsc`` to compile
 ``./bin/www`` to run
 ``docker`` stuff
+The web app will likely not be accessible this way as it is designed to work in docker-compose

 ### Running with Docker

-From inside the `GradeAchiever` directory, run `sudo docker-compose up --build`
+From inside the `GradeAchiever` directory, run `sudo docker-compose up --build` It should be possible to access the web app at http://localhost:8080
 ## Testing
 Unit test are written using Jest.
 To manually run tests: